All About BudgetsDebtAchieving Financial Independence Free From Consumerism

 Do you remember the donuts and mechanical issues I discussed above?

-Becoming blinded by the numbers is what pushes people underwater and for some they never resurface.
+Becoming blinded by the numbers pushes people underwater; for some, they never resurface.

-Have you ever noticed that when you have money that life is good but the minute you don’t it’s all that matters?
+Have you ever noticed that life is good when you have money, but it’s all that matters the minute you don’t?

 This is something that most of us can relate to happening at some point in our lives.

-You may even be going through this right now and are reading this post looking for ways to surface successfully.
+You may even be going through this now and reading this post, looking for ways to surface successfully.

 Even one dollar a day saved in your savings account is better than drowning.

-Most of us who are debt-free started with nothing in the bank so we know what it’s like.
+Most debt-free people started with nothing in the bank, so we know what it’s like.

 Achieving Financial Independence Through Generations

-For the lucky few the tree was planted well before they were born and passed down through the generations.
+For the lucky few, the tree was planted well before birth and passed down through the generations.

 These people are the lucky ones who were given opportunities in hopes of keeping that tree fruitful.

-In other words, the circle of trees that continue to give year after year eventually die when one bad apple gains control.
+In other words, the circle of trees that continue to give year after year eventually dies when one bad apple gains control.

-Are you really achieving financial independence if it was handed to you?
+Are you achieving financial independence if it was handed to you?

-Not really but the tricky part is making sure you don’t mess up and that success ends with you.
+The tricky part is ensuring you don’t mess up and that success ends with you.

 Achieving Financial Independence By Skipping The Small Stuff

-Any time you have to stop and ask yourself whether you can afford something the answer should be no.
+Any time you stop and ask yourself whether you can afford something, the answer should be no.

-We’ve been through this and it’s not until now where we are debt-free that things have changed.
+We’ve been through this, and it’s not until now that we are debt-free that things have changed.

-If we want to go into the produce section and buy organic food without looking at the prices it won’t break us.
+It won’t break us if we want to go into the produce section and buy organic food without looking at the prices.

-However, if we continue to do this with everything we buy it could take us from ‘life is good’ to struggling for oxygen.
+However, continuing to do this with everything we buy could take us from ‘life is good’ to struggling for oxygen.

 There’s always going to be a fine line between whether something is affordable or sustainably affordable.